 Fortunately, these added costs are less expensive than they used to be.
 Previously, an institution can shell out as much as $15 million designing an online program, with engagements and assessments suitable for Internet-based environments.

 Source: Quality Matters, 2018

 The admission requirements for an online business degree program are similar to traditional ones.
-To give students an idea of what to expect so they can prepare the essential documentation, here are the requirements of the University of Missouri – St. Louis (Curators of the University of Missouri, 2021) for incoming freshmen as an example:
+To give students an idea of how to get a business degree online so they can prepare the essential documentation, here are the requirements of the University of Missouri - St. Louis (Curators of the University of Missouri, 2021) for incoming freshmen as an example:

 Students must note that business degree programs may require specific subject requirements and may look for more units in mathematics from students.

 Entering college is a huge undertaking for any student.
 Some parents even start preparatory measures, especially with regard to finance, as early as their children’s kindergarten years or even soon after they are born.
 Learners, on their part, can start determining their options seriously during junior high or middle school.
 The Federal Student Aid (n.d.) has a checklist that learners and their parents or guardians can refer to so they can be well prepared for college or university.

 Among the things they need to consider once they are in junior high is to choose challenging and interesting classes that can help them once they are in high school.
 Involvement in school and extracurricular activities is also highly encouraged.
 At this point, students should develop or have cultivated strong study habits.

 Once they reach high school, students need to look at the general admission requirements of higher education institutions.
 If they already have a major or a degree program in mind, it would be time to take academic subjects that can serve as preparatory steps for their college venture.
 They likewise need to start searching for the most affordable online bachelor degree programs for business degrees.